 You can serve this with salad, bread, or any side dishes you like.
 This broiled chicken is just everything summer should be, to me.
 It's so simple and fresh-tasting, with little bits of charred chicken contrasting the bright sauce so nicely.

-Broiled chicken, heck yes.
+Easy broiled chicken, heck yes.
 Enjoy this one!
-It's the perfect all-summer quick dinner.Print
+It's the perfect all-summer quick weeknight dinner.Print

-This broiled chicken comes together so quickly with a basil sauce that takes just five minutes to make.
+This broiled chicken comes together so quickly with an easy basil sauce that takes just five minutes to make.
 This meal is dairy free and gluten free, too!

 - 1 ½ pounds chicken cutlets (thin-cut chicken breasts)